telepeuyathandwa/telepeuyathandwa/README.md

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png" width="100%">

-# `01 / SYSTEM PROFILE`
+# 01 / SYSTEM PROFILE

 > **Information Science student focused on Data Analytics and Business Intelligence.**

-I build practical data solutions that move from **raw data → cleaning → analysis → databases → dashboards → insight**.
+I build practical data solutions that move from raw data → cleaning → analysis → databases → dashboards → insight.

 My focus is not simply producing charts.
 It's understanding the data, finding the signal, and presenting it in a way that can support better decisions.

 ---

-# `02 / CORE STACK`
+# 02 / CORE STACK

 ### ANALYTICS